A welcome from the dean

-- The National Council on Teacher Quality recently ranked the College of Education's undergraduate secondary teacher prep program #2 in the nation and graduate elementary program #14 in the nation.
+- The National Council on Teacher Quality recently ranked the College of Education's undergraduate secondary teacher prep program #1 in the nation and graduate elementary program #14 in the nation in 2014.

 - Lipscomb was highlighted for consistently producing teachers that outperform other teachers in the state based on the 2011, 2012 and 2013 3-year analysis of the Tennessee Report Card on the Effectiveness of Teacher Training Programs.

 - Founded the Ayers Institute for Teacher Learning and Innovation with the Ayers Foundation to provide high quality, innovative teaching and learning training and resources to improve student achievement across the state of Tennessee